marcin-bo/iOS-Programming-Notes/Concurrency in iOS/Concurrency in iOS.md

     - Application responsibilities:
         - Most of the costs associated with creating and maintaining any threads it uses.

+### The Main Thread <a name="main_thread"></a>

+- The initial thread – the one the app is first launched with.
+– Always exists for the lifetime of the app.
+- User interface work must take place on the main thread:
+    - When you try to **update your UI from any other thread**:
+        - Nothing happens.
+        - The app crashes.
+        - Or pretty much anywhere in between.

+### Problem With Threads <a name="problem_with_threads"></a>

+- Managing threads is **complex**.
+- Each thread you create needs to **run somewhere**:
+    - If you accidentally end up creating 40 threads when you have only 4 CPU cores, the system will need to spend a lot of time just swapping them.
+- Swapping threads = **context switch**:
+    - It has a **performance cost**:
+        - The app must stash away all the data the thread was using.
+        - The app must remember how far it had progressed in its work, before giving another thread the chance to run.
+- When you create many more threads compared to the number of available CPU cores - **thread explosion**:
+    – The cost of context switching grows high.

 ### Moving Away from Threads <a name="threads_go_away"></a>

 - There are other solutions that move thread management code to the system level: